 Anthropology: Verso Student Reading

 Do you have designs on infiltrating Facebook headquarters with your undercover investigative anthropological fieldwork?
-Or perhaps you are embarking on module one of Social Theory...
+Or perhaps you are embarking on module one of Social Theory.
 Either way, here's the list for you!
-From Maurice Godelier's comprehensive biography of the late, great Claude Lévi-Strauss to Benedict Anderson's essential text on global nationalism, look no further for your anthropology fix.
+From Ed Morales' exploration of Latinx political identities to Lizzie O'Shea's look at how radical history can change our interaction with technology to Benedict Anderson's essential text on global nationalism, look no further for your anthropology fix.

 As a young man, Maurice Godelier was Claude Lévi-Strauss’s assistant.
 Since then, Godelier has drawn on this experience to develop a profound and intimate grasp on the writings of his former teacher, one of the most influential thinkers of the twentieth century.
 Meticulously researched, Lévi-Strauss: A Critical Study of His Thought will prove indispensable to students of Lévi-Strauss and to structural anthropologists more generally.
 It is a compelling and comprehensive study destined to become the definitive work on the evolution of Lévi-Strauss’s ideas, at the heart of which lies his analysis of kinship and myth.